Building Integrations with Vercel REST APILearn how to use the Vercel REST API to build your Integrations and work with Redirect URLs.

-The Vercel API is a REST-styled API that empowers you to gauge the capabilities of the entire Vercel platform including the Integrations.
+The Vercel REST API is a REST-styled API that empowers you to gauge the capabilities of the entire Vercel platform including the Integrations.

-When building an integration with Vercel, you can request Vercel Access Tokens to authenticate and use the Vercel API.
+When building an integration with Vercel, you can request Vercel Access Tokens to authenticate and use the Vercel REST API.
 You must provide an API token through the Authorization header.

 When installing an Integration, users get redirected to your defined Redirect URL.
 Since there are several ways of installing an integration, different query parameters are attached.